-Please join us to network and learn about the community garden at Eating Disorder Foundation.
+Ekar Farm is an urban farm dedicated to educating the community about regenerative agriculture practices and food justice, and donating fresh, healthy and culturally appropriate produce to local food banks.
 Beverages and vegan appetizers will be provided.
 Bring a dish to share if you wish.
 It’s free and open to the public.

 Patterns of the natural world can shape the way we organize our movements.
 With regenerative design tools, you can design a thriving life filled with the rituals that nourish you while delivering the high impact work you were meant to do.